House of Annetta in collaboration with the New School of the Anthropocene

 Looping from the impact of our housing environments on our health through a radical cobuild project in south london, we will spin out to planetary health and transnational strategies for mobilising community health.
 We will share and practice basic somatic practices to build resilience and strength in ourselves.

-Lead by: Rita Issa, Tbc: Tim
+Led by: Rita Issa, Tim Oshodi

 4. Systems of shelter: Housing